michaellengyel/Lidar_Lane_Separator_Detection/README.md

 5. Set configuration to "Release"
 6. Make sure Lidar_Lane_Separator_Detection is "Set as StartUp Project"
 7. Build and run software with ctrl+F5
 8. Use WASD keys and Mouse to change position in displayed point cloud

+To change to the data file (.csv) change the file name in Main.cpp

 ## Used Sources